mdiener87/frame-finder/README.md

 ### Processing Workflow

-1. User uploads reference images and video files
+1. User uploads reference images, negative reference images (optional), and video files
+2. Reference embeddings are computed once and cached for efficiency
-2. Videos are processed to extract frames at regular intervals (default: 1 frame/second)
+3. Videos are processed to extract frames at regular intervals (supports decimal values)
+4. Each frame is normalized using CLAHE on L channel for consistent lighting
-3. Each frame is compared against reference images using CLIP embeddings
+5. Each frame is compared against reference images using CLIP embeddings with delta scoring
-4. Matches above a confidence threshold are collected
+6. Matches above a confidence threshold are collected
+7. Temporal clustering is applied to reduce duplicate detections
-5. Results are displayed with timestamps, confidence scores, and thumbnails
+8. Results are displayed with timestamps, confidence scores, and thumbnails

 ### Configuration

-- Frame extraction interval: Configurable in UI (1-60 seconds)
+- Frame extraction interval: Configurable in UI (0.1-60 seconds, supports decimal values)
-- Confidence threshold: Adjustable slider (0-100%)
+- Confidence threshold: Adjustable slider (0-100%, default: 75%)
+- Negative reference images: Optional upload to reduce false positives
 - Thumbnail size: Configurable in image processing functions

 ## Development